 The birth injury attorneys at Hare Wynn have been helping families across Alabama for more than 135 years.
 We combine compassionate client service with the resources and experience needed to handle complex malpractice claims.

 We offer free, confidential consultations, and you never pay unless we recover compensation for you.
-Contact us today to share your story and find out how we can help your family move forward.
+Contact us today to discuss your case and find out how we can help your family move forward.